Data Integrity: What It Means and How to Maintain It

 #1.
 Educating your employees and promoting a culture of Integrity

 Supporting an environment of integrity mitigates in many ways the risk of data integrity.
-It helps by encouraging workers to be honest about their own jobs as well as about the endeavors of their colleagues.
+It helps by encouraging employees to be honest about their own jobs as well as about the endeavors of their colleagues.
 Staff in a data integrity-based community is often more prone to disclose cases when people are acting irresponsibly or do not perform their tasks in accordance with data integrity policies.

 #2.
 Introducing measures for quality assurance